LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 Please see [the Conversational Metadata guide](http://localhost:4000/messaging-agent-sdk-conversation-metadata-guide.html#listen-for-payment-or-authorization-response) for how to listen for Conversational Metadata with the correct Apple Auth response structure.

-**Note:** Only a bot can listen for Conversational Metadata at this time.
+<div class="important">Only a bot can listen for Conversational Metadata at this time.</div>

 #### Response Metadata

-Authentication response metadata is context information about the consumer authentication response status.
+The authentication response metadata is contextual information about the consumer authentication response status.
 This information should be used to allow the bot to validate the authentication status of the consumer, as well as to enable the bot to report the auth response token back to the OAuth service in order to validate user identity.

 ##### Example Conversational Metadata response:

-###### Success example response:
+**Success example response**:

 ```json
 {